 Developing disruptive technologies to prevent and manage various neuromusculoskeletal and cardiovascular conditions

-GCORE researchers are passionate about innovation, research and education across the ‘lifecycle’ of musculoskeletal, neurological, cardiac and vascular conditions.
+GCORE is building a global reputation for innovation, research and professional training across the ‘lifecycle’ of musculoskeletal, neurological, cardiac and vascular conditions.
 Our people represent members of Griffith University, the Gold Coast University Hospital and other hospitals on the Gold Coast and Brisbane.
 We undertake research and development in cross-disciplinary groups spanning various areas of biomedical and rehabilitation science, design and engineering.
 The success of our projects is demonstrated by the creation of commercialised medical technologies and health solutions that demonstrably improve public health, enable personalised therapies and reduce health care costs.

 Our mission is: